-Putting aside the effect of the pandemic and the decrease in flights, air travel has been one of the biggest and fastest-growing industries.
-Its popularity and constant use has made it one of the most significant contributors to carbon emissions.
-Almost 2.4% of global CO2 emissions are thought to come from aviation.
-The aviation industry as a whole is responsible for 5% of the greenhouse gases that cause global warming.
+Putting aside the effect of the pandemic and the decrease in flights.
+For I mean air travel has been one of the biggest and fastest-growing industries.
+Its popularity and constant use have made it one of the most significant contributors to carbon emissions.
+Almost 2.4% of global CO2 emissions are to come from aviation.
+The aviation industry as a whole is responsible.
+Especially for 5% of the greenhouse gases that also causes global warming.

 However, as we continuously embark on new technology, newly designed planes give us the leverage that we need to make the industry greener.
-Ulitmately, this helps us use air travel guilt-free.
+Ultimately, this helps us use air travel guilt-free.

 What is green aviation?

 Many aircraft companies, airlines and airports are collaborating.
-They are taking essential steps to ensure the industry can evolve into a more eco-friendly industry.
-An emphasis on green aviation which is the act of improving aircraft efficiency, according to NASA, will help with a range of polluting.
-Not just fuel but also noise pollution and greenhouse gas pollution.
+They are also taking essential steps.
+Specially to ensure the industry can evolve into a more eco-friendly industry.
+Therefore, an emphasis on green aviation which is the act of improving aircraft efficiency.
+For that’s according to NASA, which will help with a range of polluting factors.
+Not just fuel but also noise pollution.
+Finally and greenhouse gas pollution.
 Together, the aim is to lower carbon emissions.

 The green future of aviation and planes